Demand Generation Strategy: The Complete B2B Playbook [2026]

 Tactical priorities for 2026:

-- Target informational keywords with content that provides genuinely comprehensive answers.
-AI overviews are pulling from the most authoritative, complete sources.
+- Target informational keywords with comprehensive answers — AI overviews pull from the most authoritative, complete sources.

 - Build topical authority through content clusters, internal linking, and consistent publication on your core topics.

-- Optimise for AI citations by structuring content with clear headers, definitive statements, and data-backed claims.
+- Optimise for AI citations with clear headers, definitive statements, and data-backed claims.

-- Do not neglect technical SEO fundamentals: site speed, mobile experience, structured data, and internal linking.
+- Do not neglect technical SEO: site speed, mobile experience, structured data, internal linking.

 Social Media

 Social media in B2B is primarily a demand creation and nurture channel.
-LinkedIn is the dominant platform for most B2B technology companies, but the specific mix depends on where your buyers spend time.
+LinkedIn dominates for most B2B technology companies, but the specific mix depends on where your buyers spend time.

 Best for: Thought leadership amplification, brand building, nurturing engaged prospects, and reaching the 95 percent of your market who are not yet actively searching.